-John James Audubon first called the King Rail the Freshwater Marsh Hen because of its preference for freshwater marshes.
-It is the largest of the North American rails.
-(Meanly 1969)
+John James Audubon first called the King Rail the Freshwater Marsh Hen because of its preference for freshwater marshes (Meanly 1969).

 Over the past 30 years, the King Rail has been rapidly declining in the northern part of its range, particularly in New York where it is at the northern limit of its range (Levine 1998, Sauer et al. 2007).
 Very few breeding records are reported annually.
 A comparison of data from the first New York Breeding Bird Atlas of 1980-1985 with the second atlas of 2000-2005 shows a slight increase in the number of atlas blocks (two to four respectively) reporting probable breeding King Rails, which could be explained by more intensive searches for this species.
 It is generally overlooked in surveys because of its secretive nature.

 During the early half of the 1900s, King Rails were fairly common, especially in the Midwest (Eddleman et al 1988, Meanly 1992).
 Now they are considered rare in several states and restricted to pockets of emergent marshes throughout their range.
 Wetland habitat loss is the likely cause for this decline.

 Wetland habitat loss, degradation, and drainage as a result of agricultural practices and development are the most critical threats for the King Rail, followed by accidental take in furbearer traps, predation, and striking manmade objects during migration.
 The King Rail is a game bird but is rarely hunted and the effects of hunting on populations is largely unknown.
 In states where it is severely threatened, including New York, the season is closed (Meanly 1969, 1992, Eddleman et al. 1988).